kunegis/stu/README.md

   allows and encourages all program logic to be implemented in ordinary rules, i.e. using a proper shell.
-* Stu supports additional types of dependencies which are essential in large, complex projects, such as timestamp-ignoring dependencies with the prefix '!', optional dependencies with '?', and trivial dependencies with '&'.
+* Stu supports additional types of dependencies which are essential in large, complex projects, such as persistent dependencies with the prefix '!', optional dependencies with '?', and trivial dependencies with '&'.
 These can only be emulated partially with Make by using unwieldy constructs.